 25 In exceptional cases, if reservoir water levels are already unusually low, then the ponding hydro unit's opportunity cost might have another (possibly seasonal) component.
-That is, incremental generation might lower water levels enough to reduce generating capacity/efficiency in subsequent hours of generation prior to refill of the water used for the incremental generation.
-The rule-of-thumb explanation: hydroelectric generation is proportional to rate of water flow through turbines times the "head", or height of water level above the turbine.
-In such cases, refill would be necessary more promptly than in the text example, and the opportunity-cost documentation would be more complex.
+That is, incremental generation might lower water levels enough to reduce generating capacity/efficiency in subsequent hours of

-the horizontal axis the number of hours in the relevant historical time interval(s) for which generator LBMP was greater than the level shown on the vertical axis.
+In this first example, the ponding hydro unit's estimate of prospective LBMP foregone must be documented, taking into account the likely amount of time that will be required to refill the reservoir.
+If average LBMPs have not shifted much recently, relative to the corresponding past experience, relevant documentation might include the generator's "price duration curve".
+Graphs of such a curve show on the horizontal axis the number of hours in the relevant historical time interval(s) for which generator LBMP was greater than the level shown on the vertical axis.
 The length of the historical time interval(s) should be chosen to match the likely amount of time available to refill the reservoir.
 Then, given the number of hours in which the unit is likely to be scheduled in the refill "window", one can read off from the graph the corresponding generator LBMP--which is related to the energy "opportunity cost" for the ponding hydro unit.